 As mentioned in Section 3.2, the grid grouping strategy has a substantial effect on the quality of load balancing for an overset grid application like OVERFLOW-D. The grouping is a function of the following parameters: execution time per grid point, total number of grid points per block, number of blocks Z, volume of the total boundary data to be exchanged per processor, rate of communication, and total number of processors P. In principle, grouping depends only on the characteristics of the grids and their connectivity; it does not take into account the topology of the physical processors.
-The assignment of groups to processors is somewhat random, and is handled by the system job scheduler usually based on a first-touch strategy at run time.
+The assignment of groups to processors is somewhat random, and is taken care of by the system job scheduler usually based on a first-touch strategy at the time of the run.